Italians wake up to virtual standstill after sweeping quarantine measures announced

 In Milan, residents are already finding different ways to cope with life stuck in their apartments.

-American tourists Cole Macintyre and Brittany Kates said they were enjoying the peace and quiet as they went for a walk near the Colosseum but acknowledged that they were also concerned about getting home.
+American tourists Cole Macintyre and Brittany Kates said they were enjoying the peace and quiet as they went for a walk near the Colosseum, but they acknowledged that they were also concerned about getting home.

-“It’s a little alarming because we have a daughter, 16 months old,” Kates, who is from Charlotte, North Carolina, said.
-“Tomorrow, we’re supposed to get back, so now we’re wondering how our flights are going to be, if we’re going to be able to get back.”
+"It's a little alarming, because we have a daughter, 16 months old," said Kates, who is from Charlotte, North Carolina.
+"Tomorrow, we're supposed to get back, so now we're wondering how our flights are going to be, if we're going to be able to get back."

 CORRECTION (March 10, 2020, 10:48 a.m.
 ET): An earlier version of this article misstated the Italian prime minister's first name.
 He is Giuseppe Conte, not Matteo.